messagebird/java-rest-api/README.md

 Requirements
 ------------
-- [Sign up](https://www.messagebird.com/en/signup) for a free MessageBird account
+- [Sign up](https://dashboard.messagebird.com/en/sign-up) for a free MessageBird account
 - Create a new access key in the developers sections
 - An application written in Java
 - Installed version of maven

 Installation
 ------------
-The easiest way to install the messagebird package is either via github:
+The easiest way to install the MessageBird package is either via github:

 ```
 git clone https://github.com/messagebird/java-rest-api